OpenVPN/openvpn-build/windows-msi/README.rst

   appropriate MSI package unelevated.
 The UAC elevation is requested only later when MSI package actually starts the install process.
 Therefore, it is vital to digitally sign MSI packages.
-Digital signing of EXE installer is optional.
+Digital signing of EXE installer is optional, but recommended to decrease the chance Windows SmartScreen will treat our EXE installer as malware on downloads.

-- When signing MSI packages, add a signature description (``/d`` flag with ``signtool.exe`` utility).
+- When signing MSI packages, set a signature description (``/d`` flag with ``signtool.exe`` utility).
 The ``msiexec.exe`` saves the MSI package under some random name and launches an elevated process to install it.
 When the signature on the MSI package contains no description, Windows displays the MSI filename instead on the UAC prompt.
-Now MSI having a random filename the UAC prompt gets quite confusing.
-Therefore, we strongly encourage you to add a description to the MSI signature accurately describing the package content.
+Now MSI having a random filename, the UAC prompt gets quite confusing.
+Therefore, we strongly encourage you to set a description in the MSI signature accurately describing the package content.

 - MSI packages do not support multiple signatures.
-Sign them only once using SHA-1 signature, since Windows Vista does not recognize SHA-256 signatures.
+Sign them only once using SHA-1 digest, since Windows Vista does not recognize SHA-256 signatures.

 .. _`WiX Toolset`: http://wixtoolset.org/